artemii-yanushevskyi/Tiny-Link-App/README.md

 # Deploying

-The first step is to archive `site` folder
+The first step is to archive the `site` folder

     $ tar -cvf site.tar site